should future studies be conducted?

 - In the light of the current immigration enforcement policies that are impacting thousands of Latin@s across the United States, it is critical that future research continue to document the various unintended consequences of such policies on Latina survivors and their children.

-- Routes for prevention identified by Latino community members and service providers include using a community approach, education around teen dating violence, prevention focused programming, and empowering vulnerable populations.
+- Routes for prevention identified by Latin@ community members and service providers include using a community approach, education around teen dating violence, prevention focused programming, and empowering vulnerable populations.

 - Because IPV is a worldwide public health issue of epidemic proportions, prevention strategies that are developed within culturally specific and relevant frameworks will ultimately be required.
 This is particularly important in the case of Latin@ populations, given their increasing presence and prominence throughout the United States.